Jan 09, 2017

 RFRA, click here

-Go to Visit Indy FAQs about the amended Indiana RFRA Two key excerpts from this document Q: What changes were made in Indiana’s amended RFRA (April 2, 2015) compared to the original RFRA (March 26, 2015)?
+.
+Visit Indy has created an FAQs about the amended Indiana RFRA Two key excerpts from this document: Q: What changes were made in Indiana’s amended RFRA (April 2, 2015) compared to the original RFRA (March 26, 2015)?
 A:

 The key difference in the amended RFRA is legislative language added directly into the law which states that “providers,” which includes individuals and businesses, cannot “refuse to offer or provide services, facilities, use of public accommodations, goods, employment or housing to any member or members of the general public on the basis of race, color, religion, ancestry, age, national origin, disability, sex, sexual orientation